nikhilmadhu/otd/README.md

 The model has excellent recall abilities and excellent class separation abilities as shown here, along with much better fit and acore times as compared to the best SVC based model
 ![cm](images/cm_comparison_ens_Best.png)

-Based on permutation importance as well as SVM coefficient analysis, the most imporatnt features and feature values are as follows:
+Based on permutation importance as well as XGBoost's coefficient analysis, the most imporatnt features and impactful feature values are as follows:
 1. Important Features
 ![cm](images/PIM_ens.png)